-Shippers that enter an RFP equipped with a practical and specified list of logistics requirements will have higher chances of success.
+Shippers that enter a TMS RFP equipped with a practical and specified list of logistics requirements will have higher chances of success.
 Before beginning the composition of your business’s logistics requirements, several key list components are considered.
 And these strategic approaches are part of the driving force behind increased TMS implementation and adoption rates.

 Adoption is expanding rapidly in recent months, says Bridget McCrea of Logistics Management.
 And shippers need to start by taking the steps and considerations outlined below.

-Start by Identifying What Is Lacking With Your Current Tech Stack
+Identify What Is Lacking With Your Current Tech Stack

 Perhaps your business cannot properly track and manage freight, or perhaps there is a need for an improved user interface.
 The short of this: the critical freight and logistics requirements list will depend heavily on the current technology stack.